WavPack: Features

-WavPack compression can compress (and restore) 8-, 16-, 24-, and 32-bit fixed-point, and 32-bit floating-point PCM audio files in the .WAV file format.
+WavPack compression can compress (and losslessly restore) 8, 16, 24, and 32-bit fixed-point, and 32-bit floating-point PCM audio files in the .WAV file format.
+It can also handle DSD input in DSDIFF or DSF format.
 It also supports surround sound streams and high sampling rates.
 Like other lossless compression schemes, the data reduction rate varies with the source, but it is generally between 30% and 70% for typical popular music and somewhat better than that for classical music and other sources with greater dynamic range.

 Hybrid mode

 WavPack also incorporates a "hybrid" mode, which still provides the features of lossless compression, but creates two files: a relatively small, high-quality, lossy file (.wv) that can be used by itself; and a "correction" file (.wvc) that, when combined with the lossy file, provides full lossless restoration.
 This allows the use of lossy and lossless codecs together.
+The lossy algorithm is similar to ADPCM.

+Hybrid mode can handle floating-point data, but only when "exception" values like infinities or NaNs are not present.
+It cannot handle DSD because there is no lossy algorithm for DSD.

 A similar "hybrid" feature is also offered by OptimFROG DualStream, MPEG-4 SLS and DTS-HD Master Audio.